After she relocated from Brooklyn in 2017, Dr. Daa’iyah Cooper made Baltimore her home.

 “You have to be intentional about not falling into that trap,” said Dr. Cooper.
 “Once you start and are successful, it’s inevitable that things are going to continue to grow for you.
 I definitely wouldn’t want to get lost in the idea of only making money and forgetting that I made a point to move to this area of town.”

-These are lessons Dr.Cooper learned from her real estate mentors Kyara Gray and her husband, Khalil Uqdah, founders of Charm City Buyers, who preach “gentrification without displacement.”
+These are lessons Dr.Cooper learned from her real estate mentors Kyara Gray and her husband, Khalil Uqdah, founders of Charm City Buyers, who preach “development without displacement.”

 “It’s up to us to build it up,” said Dr. Cooper.
 “I have the ability to make a difference here.
 Obviously I’m putting a small dent, but I’m one of several.
 You surround yourself with likeminded people like Venroy, BYP, my mentors and the other young Black investors coming into the city.
 You see the ability to work together towards a common goal and that you actually can make a difference and make a dent in all the vacants and the bandos in the city.”